-Clearly, onboarding has a significant impact on an organization.
-But employee onboarding is not simply employee orientation.
-Nor is it a disappointing hands-off transaction or an arduous day trapped in a stuffy room, completing the dreaded but necessary paperwork.
+The Aptitude Research report verified that onboarding has a significant impact on an organization.
+But employee onboarding isn’t synonymous with employee orientation.
+Nor is it a disappointing hands-off transaction or a day trapped in a stuffy room, completing the dreaded but necessary paperwork.

-Onboarding is so much more than the sum of its parts!
+Onboarding is much more than the sum of its parts!
 It’s the process of ingraining your employees to the expectations, skills, knowledge and culture of your company.
-It’s been proven time and time again: your onboarding process will define your employee’s experience and long-term potential.
-It’s your opportunity to set the stage for your new hires and get them excited to be part of your organization!
+The fact has been proven time and time again: your onboarding process will define your employee’s experience and long-term potential.
+It’s your chance to set the stage for onboarded new hires and get them excited to be part of the organization!

 How long does it typically take?

-Most would answer that question with “30 days,” “60 days” or “90 days,” when in fact all three answers would be incorrect.
-The cornerstone of great onboarding is simple: it continues long after Day 1 and truly never ends given internal mobility potential across the organization such as:
+Most would say 30 days, 60 days or 90 days, when in fact all three answers would be incorrect.
+The cornerstone of great onboarding is simple: it continues long after Day 1 and truly never ends, given the internal mobility potential across the company, including:

 - Ongoing engagement opportunities